JamFox/quartz.jamfox.dev/content/Barbie.md

 Easier to wave off men and focus on the female perspective?
 The films ends with the Barbies recreating the exact same system under which they had already been living.

-_“I want to do the imagining, I don’t want to be the idea.”_
+_"I want to do the imagining, I don't want to be the idea."_
 The first thing after deciding to find yourself is to go to the gynecologist?

 Barbie will genuinely be a movie that is studied in business schools.
-Anyone who is saying “I can’t believe Mattel let them get away with this!” and anyone who finds this movie to be anti-capitalist totally got duped by the genius marketing that Mattel delivers here.
+Anyone who is saying "I can't believe Mattel let them get away with this!" and anyone who finds this movie to be anti-capitalist totally got duped by the genius marketing that Mattel delivers here.
 Barbie does indeed feel like an antiquated (but somewhat loving) attempt at trying to inspire women of the time.